LucasJMO/E6Plus/classes/Marshall.md

 **Untiring**(Ex): A Marshall needs half as much sleep as normal (for example, a long rest for a marshall is 4 hours) and is immune to any effects which cause fatigue, exhaustion, or sleep.

 **Heal Injuries**(Su): As a swift action, a marshall can heal up to four allies (including the marshall) a number of hit points equal to his class level.
 This action may be taken a number of times per day equal to the marshall's class level divided by three (rounded down), and all affected characters must be within close range.

+**Heroic Resolve**(Ex): A marshall who is suffering a negative effect as the result of a failed Will save may expend a standard action to attempt the save again with his charisma modifier added on as an additional bonus.
+This ability is usable once for any effect which requires a Will save.
+If the marshall succeeds on this save the negative effect ends, if he fails it continues as normal.

 **War Shout**(Ex): At 3rd level, a Marshall’s battle shout affects all allies within medium range.
 The allies must still be able to hear the Marshall as normal.